pffloressanag/website/README.md

 This project represents the webpage to our [website](https://esucso.org/).

+The project is a great oppourtunity to hone key development skills and we wish to emulate a real development team as much as possible.

 ESU students or alumni can contact a CSO representative (link pending) if you are interesting in being added.

 Students are encouraged to create [issues](https://github.com/esucsowt/website/issues) and contribute.